-If you are moving your original company website over to Site Builder, you may have noticed that the URL structure is slightly different than what you might have been using before.
+If you are moving your original company website over to Site Builder, you may have noticed that the URL structure is slightly different than what you might have used before.

-If this is the case, several URL redirects may be required to keep your customer access up-to-date.
+If so, several URL redirects may be required to keep your customer access up-to-date.

 Using Your Domain with Site Builder

-In order to use the URL redirects feature, you will need to configure your custom domain in Site Builder.
+You must configure your custom domain in Site Builder to use the URL redirects feature.
 If you need assistance to set that up, please review our knowledge base article on Custom Domains.

-Once that has been configured you will be able to redirect your old page URLs to the new ones you create in Site Builder.
+Once that has been configured, you can redirect your old page URLs to the new ones you create in Site Builder.